-Most lenders, especially banks, tend to have a minimum tenure for borrowers to make the monthly instalments.
+Most banks tend to have a minimum tenure for borrowers to make monthly instalments.
 Once the minimum tenure for the personal loan is over, you can foreclose the personal loan after paying a fee for prepayment.

 The Processing Time for Personal Loans is Long

 While this might have been true years ago, things are very different today.
 All financial institutions that we partner with in Singapore today are technically integrated with our platform, which makes the vetting of applicants fast.
-Today, applying for a personal loan via Lendela and getting it disbursed into your account, can be completed within 24 hours.
+Today, applying for a Singaporean personal loan or a wedding loan via Lendela and getting it disbursed into your account, can be completed within 24 hours.

-As more lenders adopt the paperless model of operation and competition in the lending niche intensifies, you can expect personal loan processing times to be considerably shorter.
+As more banks adopt the paperless model of operation and competition in the lending niche intensifies, you can expect personal loan processing times to be considerably shorter.

 Questions to Ask When Applying for Personal Loans